HobnobMancer/cazy_webscraper/README.md

 `--output`, `-o` - Output path to write the compiled `csv` file.
 Default is to write out the `csv` file to the current working directory.

+`--seq_genbank` - Add the protein sequences retrieved from GenBank to the query output

+`--seq_uniprot` - Add the protein sequences retrieved from GenBank to the query output

 `--sql_echo` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.

 `--species` - List of species written as Genus Species) to restrict the retrieval of CAZymes to.
 CAZymes will be retrieved for **all** strains of each given species.